What Is Revision Breast Surgery?

 “Thank you for being a perfectionist and allowing God to bless you…All of your patients are truly blessed to have you as their doctor.”

 Breast implants are not lifetime devices and saline implants sometimes deflate as they age.
 We understand how inconvenient and upsetting an implant deflation can be and we are available to provide prompt assistance.
 If the implants are older, most surgeons agree that both implants should be replaced after a deflation in order to avoid another potential procedure.
-Depending on their goals and desires, some women elect to use this occasion to change the size or style of their implants while others request an additional mastopexy they have been considering.
+Depending on their goals and desires, some women elect to use this occasion to change the size or style of their implants.
 Many women are unaware that various warranties are available to help defray the costs of replacing deflated saline breast implants, depending on the manufacturer and age of the implants.
 Please be sure to bring any implant records to your consultation so that we can investigate your warranty coverage.

 How Much Does Revision Breast Surgery Cost?

 The cost of revision breast surgery will greatly vary from patient to patient, due to the highly personalized nature of the procedure.
 During your consultation, your plastic surgeon will go over the details of your revision surgery, and you will be provided with a cost quote to help you budget for your treatment.
 If you are undergoing breast implant exchange, you may be eligible for full or partial coverage if your implants are still under warranty.
 This is why we request that you bring any implant records you may have to your consultation.

 For more information about revision breast surgery or to schedule a consultation with Dr. Brian Braithwaite or Dr. Lorri Cobbins, please contact The Aesthetic Institute of Chicago today.